 6. A long Period of Patience and Pampering

-The saying “As you sow, so shall you reap.” fits in here quite literally.
+The saying “As you sow, so shall you reap” fits in here quite literally.
 The sown seeds and soil need regular care and maintenance.
 Watering, composting and weeding of the garden is a must.
 Weeds are persistent and seem to never go away, make sure to get the best weed removal tool as you can to save your time and ease your work.

 Elements to Add in Your Garden